syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## resized

-The `resized` event is triggered to notify the resize of the HeatMap when the window is resized.
-To know more about the arguments of this event, refer [here](../api/heatmap/resized/).
+When the window is resized, the [resized](../api/heatmap/resized/) event is triggered to notify the resize of the HeatMap.
+To know more about the arguments of this event, refer [here](../api/heatmap/iResizeEventArgs/).

 {% if page.publishingplatform == "typescript" %}